spectrumcomputing/linux-notes/Z88DK Installation.md

 https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

 If you don't already have an emulator installed I reccomend Fuse.

-From the command line, enter the following commands to install it:
+If you are using Ubuntu then enter the following commands to install it:

     sudo apt-get install fuse-emulator-gtk spectrum-roms

+ Fedora instructions to follow

 ## Getting Started with z88dk